-- Advisor means a person chosen by a party or appointed by the institution to accompany the party to meetings related to the resolution process, to advise the party on that process, and to conduct cross-examination for the party at the hearing, if any.
-An advisor may, but does not have to be, an attorney. - Applicant means a person who is applying for admission as a student or other participant in the University's Education Program or Activity, and/or who is applying for employment at the University. - Complainant means an individual who is alleged to have been subjected to conduct that could constitute Prohibited Conduct.
-In the event a Complaint is brought by the Title IX Coordinator, the individual affected by the alleged Prohibited Conduct that is the subject of the Complaint remains the Complainant, and the Title IX Coordinator does not become the Complainant. - Complaint means an oral or written request that objectively can be understood as a request for investigation and adjudication of alleged Prohibited Conduct.
-It is the policy of the University to confirm a Complainant's request in writing prior to initiating the Grievance Procedures.
-A Complaint can be made by a Complainant or the Title IX Coordinator, subject to the following limitations: - For Complaints of Sex-Based Harassment, a Complainant may bring a Complaint under this Policy if they were enrolled, employed, or otherwise participating or attempting to participate in the University's Education Program or Activity at the time the alleged Prohibited Conduct occurred.
-The Complainant need not be enrolled, employed, or otherwise participating or attempting to participate in the University's Education Program or Activity at the time the Complaint is made. - o For Complaints of Sex Discrimination other than Sex-Based Harassment, any person, not just a Complainant (i.e., the person allegedly subjected to conduct that could constitute Prohibited Conduct), may bring a Complaint under this Policy if they were enrolled, employed, or otherwise participating or attempting to participate in the University's Education Program or Activity at the time the alleged Prohibited Conduct occurred.
-The person need not be enrolled, employed, or otherwise participating or attempting to participate in the University's Education Program or Activity at the time the Complaint is made. - For all other Complaints of Prohibited Conduct, a Complainant must have been enrolled or employed at Holy Family University at the time the alleged Prohibited Conduct occurred in order to file a Complaint under this Policy.
-The Complainant must also be enrolled or employed at the time the Complaint is made. - Consent is defined as a freely and affirmatively communicated agreement to participate in sexual activity.
+- Advisor means a person chosen by a party or appointed by the institution to accompany the party to meetings related to the resolution process, to advise the party on that process, and to conduct crossexamination for the party at the hearing, if any.
+An advisor may, but does not have to be, an attorney.
+In cases involving Title IX Sexual Harassment, the Advisor conducts cross examination on behalf of the Party they are advising. - Applicant means a person who is applying for admission as a student or other participant in the University's Education Program or Activity, and/or who is applying for employment at the University. - Complainant means an individual who is alleged to have been subjected to conduct that could constitute Prohibited Conduct.
+In the event a Complaint is brought by the Title IX Coordinator, the individual affected by the alleged Prohibited Conduct that is the subject of the Complaint remains the Complainant, and the Title IX Coordinator does not become the Complainant.
+For ease of reference, "Complainant" will also be used throughout this Policy and related procedures to refer generally to an individual who is reported to have experienced Prohibited Conduct, even if they do not participate in any related process. - Complaint means a document-including an electronic submission-filed by a Complainant with a signature or other indication that the Complainant is the person filing the Complaint, or a document signed by the Title IX Coordinator, alleging Prohibited Conduct against a Respondent and requesting initiation of the procedures in this Policy to investigate the allegation(s).

+The Complainant need not be enrolled, employed, or otherwise participating or attempting to participate in any University Education Program or Activity at the time the Complaint is made, but must have been enrolled, employed, or otherwise participating or attempting to participate in a University Education Program or Activity at the time of the alleged Prohibited Conduct.

+In all cases involving Title IX Sexual Harassment, if the Complainant is not enrolled, employed, or otherwise participating or attempting to participate in a University Education Program or Activity at the time of the Complaint, as described above, the matter will be dismissed for Title IX purposes and the University will treat the Complaint as one of Non-Title IX Sexual Harassment.

+- Consent is defined as a freely and affirmatively communicated agreement to participate in sexual activity.
 Consent must be: - clear, knowing, and voluntary; - active, not passive; and - given by words or actions that create mutually understandable clear permission regarding willingness to engage in (and the conditions of) sexual activity.